wkumari/draft-wkumari-dhc-capport/README.md

    implies that a dual stack network would include two such options in its DHCP reply or RA.

+   In many cases, a CP would like to collect billing infomation (for example, credit card information), and will want to do this over SSL/ TLS.
+In order to make this work, the web server on the IP literal can redirect to a URI containing a DNS name.
+The CP implementor/ operator will need to ensure that the client machine can access this URI and all service needed to make that work (for example, DNS,

+Kumari, et al.            Expires June 25, 2015                 [Page 5]

+Internet-Draft             DHCP Captive-Portal             December 2014

+   etc.).
+In this case, the operator/implementor will potentially need to deal with issues such as DNS tunnelling.

+   Captive Portals are free to serve a HTTP redirect on this address to a DNS name (for example, so they can provide a TLS protected web page for credit card information).
+This will require that the client be able to perform DNS requests.

    [ED NOTE: Using an address literal is less than ideal, but better than the alternatives.
 Recommending a DNS name means that the CP would need to allow DNS from unauthenticated clients (as we don't want to force users to use the CP's provided DNS) and some users would use this to DNS Tunnel out.
 This would make the CP admin block external recursives).]

-Kumari, et al.            Expires June 5, 2015                  [Page 5]

-Internet-Draft             DHCP Captive-Portal             December 2014

 4. The Captive-Portal RA Option